Alice Through the Looking Glass (2016)

 It’s time for a little madness.

-Thankfully time is on our side, as Alice Through the Looking Glass doesn’t suffer from this extensive hold-up, with Alice Kingsleigh’s hallucinogenic ‘trip’ being wilder and loonier this second time over, loaded with even more bountiful imagination than that of its off-the-wall predecessor.
+Thankfully, Alice Through the Looking Glass doesn’t suffer from this extensive hold-up, Alice Kingsleigh’s hallucinogenic ‘trip’ being wilder and loonier this second time over, loaded with even more bountiful imagination than its off-the-wall predecessor.
 A Burtonesque sensory overload, this follow-up is beautiful, frivolous and haunting, working as both a prequel and sequel to the 2010 film with a frenzied story (zigzagging back-and-fourth through time) that’s charming, witty and above all, highly entertaining — it’s just a shame we weren’t whisked back to Wonderland sooner.

 Inspired by Lewis Carroll’s 1871 book Through the Looking-Glass, and What Alice Found There — a continuation of Alice’s Adventures in Wonderland, written in 1865 — this latest fantasy adventure has very little to do with Carroll’s masterwork outside of borrowing its title and a handful of key characters, abandoning the episodic nature of its source material.
 Opening up on the high seas, we’re re-introduced to the titular Alice (Mia Wasikowska) as a valiant and capable sea commander, following in her father’s footsteps and captaining his ship (which just so happens to be named The Wonder).
 However, when Alice returns to London from her three-year oceanic trade voyage to Asia, she quickly discovers that she’s facing foreclosure on her vessel unless she takes on a menial job for Hamish Ascot (Leo Bill), the snotty brat whose marriage proposal Alice previously rejected (in the former film), this all part of some desperate deal-making done by her mother, Helen (Lindsay Duncan), to keep the Kingsleigh estate.